scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout2.md

 ---

-## Introduction

-You likely think that you have control of your own destiny, that you have power over your future.
-You are free, you might think, to choose what to eat, who to date, and what career to pursue.
-It certainly does appear that way.
-When trying to decide between chocolate cake and a salad, it seems that I really do have it in my power to eat either of those things.
-If I eat the cake, I still could have eaten the salad and *vice versa*.

-The appearance of free-will might, though, just be an illusion.
-It might not really have been in my power to eat the salad even though I thought that it was.
-Many have thought that free-will is illusory because it jars with our understanding of the physical universe.
-Our actions are just part of a long chain of causes and effects.
-And it seems that the facts about the earliest parts of the chain in conjunction with the laws of nature determine exactly how the rest of the chain must go; I can't choose my future because the past has already been set it in stone.

 ## Causal Determinism

 Our argument against free will relies on two claims, one a general claim that applies to all events in the universe, a second a claim about what free will would require of us.